jkringen/backend-coding-interview/README.md

 To fully launch the project, you can use this command: `docker compose up`

 Once all services are up and running, you can check the status with: `docker compose ps`.
 All containers / services should be up and running within a minute or so and none of them should be marked as `unhealthy`.

+### Launching in Development
+**TODO:** Need to setup a better dev environment with and without Docker.
+Possibly using seaprate Django settings files and an env var to point Django at the proper one, etc.

 ## Architecture
 ### Environment Variables / Secret